Mines at 1Win

 FAQ

-How many cells are on the Mines grid?
+How many cells are on the Mines board, and how many can be mines?

 Sports betting from our team of predictors